 Toxic effects of chemotherapy include malaise, severe nausea and vomiting, mucositis, transient hair loss, gastroenteritis, hematopoietic and immune suppression, and infection.

 Therapeutic radiation for head and neck cancers has several adverse effects.
 The function of any salivary gland within the beam is permanently destroyed by a dose of about 40 Gy, resulting in xerostomia, which markedly increases the risk of dental caries.
 Newer radiation techniques, such as intensity-modulated radiation therapy (IMRT), can minimize or eliminate toxic doses to the parotid glands in certain patients.
-In addition, the blood supply of bone, particularly in the mandible, is compromised by doses of > 60 Gy, and osteoradionecrosis may occur (see Radiation therapy).
+In addition, the blood supply of bone, particularly in the mandible, is compromised by doses of > 60 Gy, and osteoradionecrosis may occur (see also Radiation therapy).
 In this condition, tooth extraction sites break down, sloughing bone and soft tissue.
 Therefore, any needed dental treatment, including scaling, fillings, and extractions, should be done before radiation therapy.
 Any teeth in poor condition that cannot be rehabilitated should be extracted.
 Radiation therapy may also cause oral mucositis and dermatitis in the overlying skin, which may result in dermal fibrosis.
 Loss of taste (ageusia) and impaired smell (dysosmia) often occur but are usually transient.